bleong7818/Raw-g-Data/README.md

                 }
             });

-#Chart.js and how to delete previous charts.
+Chart.js and Making the First Chart

 This project was also the first time I used Chart.js, which thankfully was pretty simple to pick up and learn.
 I was able to create my first chart with dummy data pretty easily, but then I ran into the problem of creating a chart using data that I had fetched from the api.
 The demos I had seen had created charts in the html, but my data was stuck in a javascript file, so I could not use variables in the html to create the chart.
 Furthermore, Chart.js requires the use of a canvas element wrapped in a container element that is adjacent to the actual script element containing the chart data, and the container element has to be in the html.
 This meant that I could not simply append the container element and the accompanying script element to the html at the same time, as the script file would fail to do anything without the container element being present first.
 Eventually I worked out a solution where I hard coded in a container element into the html and then appended the script element from the javascript file where the data was located.
 That way I could fulfill the condition of the container element being present first while also utilizing the data from the javascript file by putting it in the script element.